 Appropriately Uses Anti-Anxiety Medication

-This is an indication of the percent of long-term patients who were given antianxiety drugs.
-These medications are typically given to patients suffering from anxiety or depression.
+This is the percent of patients who were prescribed antianxiety drugs.
+These drugs are used to treat patients experiencing anxiety or depression.

 Managing Depression Among Residents

 In Continuing Care at Brooksby Village, 2.48% of Patients

 This is the percent of residents who are exhibiting symptoms of depression.
 Higher rates of depression could be an indicator a lower level of care.